 Twins' Taylor Rogers: Blows save chance

-Rogers (2-2) allowed two earned runs on three hits and a hit batsman while striking out one across an inning to blow the save and take the loss Saturday against the Athletics.
+Rogers allowed two earned runs on two hits and a walk while striking out one to blow the save Tuesday against the Yankees.

-Rogers got the first two outs of the inning without incident, but hit Mark Canha with a pitch and then surrendered three consecutive hits to allow the Athletics to take the lead.
-It was Rogers' first blown save in nearly a month, and the first earned run he's allowed in eight appearances.
-He now has a 1.97 ERA and 0.99 WHIP across 45.2 innings with 14 saves for the season.
+Rogers came on in the ninth inning to protect a one-run lead against the Yankees, but failed to convert after he surrendered a two-run homer to Aaron Hicks.
+While he was ultimately bailed out by the Twins offense in the bottom of the ninth to avoid the loss, Rogers has now blown two of his last three save chances.
+He still maintains a strong 2.27 ERA and 11.1 K/9 across 47.2 innings for the season, though his recent struggles could cause the Twins to look for bullpen reinforcements as the trade deadline looms.

 More News